What is the best small SUV?

 With Volkswagen you always get a sense of quality and sophistication.
 The car's tend to feature lots of ergonomic details and have a style which sees them being able to not look out of place parked in a supermarket carpark, or posh hotel - a trait famously cemented by the Golf GTi.
 Although the T-Roc is very similar, next to the other SUVs in this list it just looks like it's the most mature and sophisticated - of course some will love this, others not so much.

 As well as the sophistication, the T-Roc features many model choices, to suit different budgets and tastes.
-There is even a T-Roc Convertible, or if you like performance, there is a range-topping R version - which happens to be the joint fastest small SUV in our list, taking just 4.9 seconds to get from 0 to 62mph.
+There's even a T-Roc Convertible, or if you like performance, there's a range-topping R version - which happens to be the joint fastest small SUV in our list, taking just 4.9 seconds to get from 0 to 62mph.

 A decent 445 litres of boot space means the T-Roc is plenty practical, although you do lose 53 litres in the R due to the all-wheel drive.
 It's also worth noting the T-Roc R is one of few in this list to offer all-wheel drive too.Search Used VW T-Roc